ABLE SURVEYORS LIMITED

 The report will not comment specifically on the presence of asbestos or other hazardous materials as this falls outside the scope of a building survey.

 The Surveyor will not be required to comment upon the possible existence of noxious substances, landfill or mineral extraction, or other forms of contamination.
-Limitations to a survey will include visibility of the property and grounds where there is vegetation screening parts of the property and landscape.
+Limitations to a survey will include visibility of the property and grounds where there are vegetation screening parts of the property and landscape.

-Consents, Approvals and Searches
+Consent, Approvals and Searches

 The Surveyor will be entitled to assume that the property is not subject to any unusual or onerous restrictions, obligations or covenants that apply to the Property or affect the reasonable enjoyment of the property.

-In the event that the Client has a complaint regarding the standard of service he or she has received, a formal complaints handling procedure will be followed.
+If the Client has a complaint regarding the standard of service he or she has received, a formal complaints handling procedure will be followed.
 A copy of Able Surveyors Limited’s complaints handling procedure is available upon request.

 Limit of Liability